WHO WE ARE

 Our capacity to serve our communities comes from our organization’s deep roots in, and longstanding institutional ties to, the largely rural, Latino and low-income communities where we work.

-Our executive director and many staff members are former farm workers or from farm worker families.
-This connection makes us well-positioned to grasp the issues of concern to rural poor communities and to design culturally sensitive solutions.
+Our Executive Director and many staff members are former farmworkers or come from farmworker families, which connections make us well-positioned to grasp the issues of concern to rural poor communities and to design culturally sensitive solutions.

 CRLAF fights for improvements for the rural poor in several ways: